-While both active and passive gears may impact benthic habitats, there is a significant scientific consensus regarding the substantial impacts of mobile bottom-contact gears on the seabed, mostly trawled gears (Eigaard et al. 2017) when compared to passive gears (Eno et al. 2001).
+While both active and passive gears may impact benthic habitats, there is a significant scientific consensus regarding the substantial impacts of mobile bottom-contact gears on the seabed, mostly trawled gears (Eigaard et al., 2017) when compared to passive gears (Eno et al., 2001).
 Consequently, relative impacts on the seafloor are strongly linked to the fishing gear and its specific technology, with bottom trawls and dredges generally considered to be the fishing gear with the greatest impact per unit of effort.

-183 It is commonly assumed that passive artisanal fishing gears such as trammel nets and bottom longlines 184 generally have a lower impact than bottom trawls on benthic habitats.
-However, this assumption must 185 not be taken for granted because in fragile habitats such as coralligenous beds in the Mediterranean 186 or other habitat-forming species such as maërl in the North Atlantic and Mediterranean and kelps in 187 the North Atlantic, these gears may still pose a significant threat to these fragile sessile communities 188 (The N2K Group, 2017).
-Therefore, the scoring for seabed impact should be able to account for both 189 the gear type and the habitat on which it is exerted.
+It is commonly assumed that passive artisanal fishing gears such as set nets, traps and bottom longlines generally have a lower impact than bottom trawls on benthic habitats.
+However, this assumption must not be taken for granted because in fragile habitats such as coralligenous beds in the Mediterranean or other habitat-forming species such as maërl in the North Atlantic and Mediterranean and kelps in the North Atlantic, these gears may still pose a significant threat to these fragile sessile communities.
+This threat may arise through direct impact (The N2K Group, 2017) or as a result of ghost fishing (Uhlmann and Broadhurst, 2013).
+Therefore, the scoring for seabed impact should be able to account for both the gear type and the habitat on which it is exerted.

 For the categorization of gears, in accordance with Morgan and Chuenpagdee (2003) and the advice of the Expert Working Groups (EWGs) of the Scientific Technical and Economic Committee for Fisheries (STECF) of the European Commission (STECF, 2021, 2023), we used available scientific literature.
 We also adhered to the ad hoc guidelines outlined below for assessing gear scores, drawing from the materials provided in the FAO manual (FAO, 2021), which meticulously delineates the specifications of each fishing gear:

-196 Score 0: seabed is never touched by the gear (no impact);

-197 Score 1: seabed is touched by passive gear (low impact);

-198 Score 2: seabed is touched by active gear (medium impact);

-199 Score 3: seabed is touched with severe impact (high impact).
+Score 0: seabed is never touched by the gear (no impact); Score 1: seabed is touched by passive gear (low impact); Score 2: seabed is touched by active gear (medium impact); Score 3: seabed is touched with severe impact (high impact).

-A list of gear categories (Table 1) that producers are required to declare is included in Annex III of 200 the CMO Regulation.
+A list of gear categories (Table 1) that producers are required to declare is included in Annex III of the CMO Regulation.
 However, certain gear categories encompass very different fishing techniques.
-201 In particular, the category "Trawls," as defined in the CMO Regulation, combines both "Demersal 202 Trawl" and "Pelagic Trawl," each of which has very distinct impacts on the seabed.
-Within Annex III 203 of the CMO Regulation, an additional inventory of more detailed fishing gears is provided, 204 205 comprising 28 distinct fishing gears, which may be voluntarily declared.
-The level of accuracy conveyed by this list of gears surpasses what is encompassed by the mandatory information in the 206 CMO gear categories.
-Consequently, in instances where the definition of gear is too broad, referred 207 above as the "basic rating", we apply a precautionary approach, assigning the highest impact score 208 (Table 1).
-209 of this interaction, on a scale from 0 to 3.
+In particular, the category "Trawls," as defined in the CMO Regulation, combines both "Demersal Trawl" and "Pelagic Trawl," each of which has very distinct impacts on the seabed.
+Within Annex III of the CMO Regulation, an additional inventory of more detailed fishing gears is provided, comprising 28 distinct fishing gears, which may be voluntarily declared.
+The level of accuracy conveyed by this list of gears surpasses what is encompassed by the mandatory information in the CMO gear categories.
+Consequently, in instances where the definition of gear is too broad,

-Table 1.
-Impact scores for the gear categories that producers are required to report according to theCMO Regulation, as well as for detailed fishing gears that producers may choose to report voluntarily.

-212 The scores define the extent of a fishing gear's contact with the seafloor and the anticipated severity
+Impact scores for the gear categories that producers are required to report according to the CMO Regulation, as well as for detailed fishing gears that producers may choose to report voluntarily.
+The scores define the extent of a fishing gear's contact with the seafloor and the anticipated severity of this interaction, on a scale from 0 to 3.